johnalison/obsidian-notes/Journal/5 September 2024 Thursday.md

 - Testing on **346**... ran**120m3.708s**
 - Running analyzer
 - TTbar subtraction for nominal
-- bTag weights look good... but dont make much of a difference.
+- bTag weights now look good... but dont make much of a difference.

-Chat with Diana re:Lab tech
+Chat with Diana re:Lab tech ask from department

 Lots of mixed